 Clearstream International's customers are world-wide financial institutions including underwriters, securities brokers and dealers, banks, trust companies and clearing corporations.
-Clearstream International's United States customers are limited to securities brokers and dealers and banks.
+Clearstream International's U.S. customers are limited to securities brokers and dealers and banks.
 Currently, Clearstream International offers settlement and custody services to more than two thousand five hundred (2,500) customers world-wide, covering three hundred thousand (300,000) domestic and internationally traded bonds and equities.
 Clearstream offers one of the most comprehensive international securities services available, settling more than two hundred fifty thousand (250,000) transactions daily.
 Indirect access to Clearstream is available to other institutions which clear through or maintain custodial relationship with an account holder of Clearstream.

 The Euroclear System ("Euroclear") was created in 1968 to hold securities for its participants ("Euroclear Participants") and to clear and settle transactions between Euroclear Participants through simultaneous electronic book-entry delivery against payment, thereby eliminating the need for physical movement of certificates and any risk from lack of simultaneous transfers of securities and cash.
-Transactions may be settled in a variety of currencies, including United States dollars.
+Transactions may be settled in a variety of currencies, including U.S. dollars.
 Euroclear includes various other securities, including securities lending and borrowing and interfaces with domestic markets in several countries generally similar to the arrangements for cross-market transfers with DTC described above.
 Euroclear is operated by Euroclear Bank S.A./N.V. (the "Euroclear Operator").
-All operations are conducted by the Euroclear Operator, and all Euroclear securities clearance accounts and Euroclear cash accounts are accounts with Euroclear Operator.
-Euroclear plc establishes policy for Euroclear on behalf of Euroclear Participants.
+All operations are conducted by the Euroclear Operator, and all Euroclear securities clearance accounts and Euroclear Participants.
 Euroclear Participants include banks (including central banks), securities brokers and dealers and other professional financial intermediaries.
 Indirect access to Euroclear is also available to other firms that clear through or maintain a custodial relationship with a Euroclear Participant, either directly or indirectly.